DevRitesh08/Machine-Learning/MachineLearning.md

 - ![img_56.png](img_56.png)
 - ![img_57.png](img_57.png)

+---

+---

+## **numpy and vectorization Lab**
+- In this lab, we will explore the use of NumPy for vectorized operations, which is a powerful feature that allows us to perform operations on entire arrays without the need for explicit loops.
+This can lead to more concise and efficient code.

 ### **vector**

 - it is the ordered array of numbers . vectors are denoted with lower case bold letters such as $\mathbf{x}$ .
 The elements of a vector are all the same type.
 A vector does not contain both characters and numbers.
 The number of elements in the array is often referred to as the dimension though mathematicians may prefer rank .